shortnamesalex/shortnamesalex/README.md

 - She/her | They/them
 - Bi | Trans
-- Plays too many games.
+- Plays too many games
+- I suck
-- Doesn't know what to do on a daily basis.
+- Doesn't know what to do on a daily basis

 **Projects:**